vkzrx/fuels-react/docs/guide/client.md

 ### QueryClient

-Under the hook we use [TanStack Query](https://tanstack.com/query/latest) so we also expose the configuration to allow you to configure it if needed.
+Under the hood we use [TanStack Query](https://tanstack.com/query/latest) so we also expose the configuration to allow you to configure it if needed.

 ```ts {3-8}
 const client = createClient({